 To the extent that the land and buildings of a school converting to academy status are either leased by, or transferred from, the Council, or school governing body, the Property, Plant and Equipment is removed from the Council's Balance Sheet, and a loss on disposal is reported in the Comprehensive Income and Expenditure Statement (as a component of 'Other Operating Expenditure').

 40. Events after the Balance Sheet Date

-The Statement of Accounts was certified by the Executive Director, Finance and Technology on 30 June 2020.
-Events taking place after this date were not reflected in the financial statements or notes.
+The Statement of Accounts was certified by the Executive Director, Finance and Technology on 30 November 2020.